Who pays for the rehearsal dinner?

 Traditional etiquette holds that out-of-town wedding guests should be invited to the rehearsal dinner.
 It’s a gesture of hospitality: they traveled for your wedding; you feed them the night before.

 This tradition collides with modern destination weddings.
 When the wedding is in Tuscany and 80% of guests flew in from elsewhere, the “out-of-town guest” rule means the rehearsal dinner is nearly as large as the wedding itself.
-A 30-person rehearsal dinner becomes 80 people.
-The cost triples.
+A 30-person rehearsal dinner can balloon to 80.

 And the guest-count asymmetry becomes acute.
 If the groom’s family is local and the bride’s family flew in from across the country, the bride’s side might have 30 out-of-town guests while the groom’s side has 8.
 Under traditional rules, the groom’s family pays for all 38— including 30 people they may barely know.